Fine-tuning can Help Detect Pretraining Data from Large Language Models: DISCUSSION

 \paragraph{Is FSD effective with different fine-tuning methods?} To expose LLMs to unseen data, we employ LoRA to fine-tune the pre-trained model.
 The results demonstrate that our method achieves impressive performance for pretraining data detection when fine-tuning with LoRA.
 However, can a similar effect be achieved using different fine-tuning methods?
-To this end, we apply AdaLoRA~\citep{zhang2023adalora}, IA3~\citep{liu2022few}, and LoRA to fine-tune LLaMA-7B with WikiMIA, respectively.
-The details of the dataset in our experiment can be found in Appendix~\ref{main_data_split}.
+To this end, we investigate the impact of fine-tuning methods on performance by applying AdaLoRA~\citep{zhang2023adalora}, IA3~\citep{liu2022few}, and LoRA to fine-tune LLaMA-7B with WikiMIA, respectively.

-In Table~\ref{peft}, we report the AUC and TPR@5\%FPR scores for pretraining data detection with our method and baseline methods.
-The results show that our method can improve the performance of baseline methods when using different fine-tuning methods.
-Although our FSD achieves inferior performance with AdaLoRA compared with IA3 and LoRA, it still significantly improves the performance of baseline methods.
-Overall, our method can be implemented with different fine-tuning methods and does not require a specific fine-tuning technique.
+In Table~\ref{peft}, we report the AUC and TPR@5\%FPR scores for pretraining data detection for our method and baselines.
+The results show that our method improves the performance of baselines when using different fine-tuning methods.
+Although our FSD achieves inferior performance with AdaLoRA compared with IA3 and LoRA, it still improves the performance of baseline methods.
+Our method can be implemented with different fine-tuning methods and does not require a specific fine-tuning technique.
+In addition, we also conduct experiments to explore the impact of different fine-tuning parameters on the performance of our method.
+The results show that our method is insensitive to LoRA rank and the number of fine-tuning epochs, which are presented in Appendix~\ref{add}.